Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: SynthNN

-In each example, the data consists of a table, where there is a connection between each pair, but there is no inherent order between samples.
-This is given by the defining properties of exchangeable data (and consequently of i.i.d. as well).
+Having created the synthetic dataset, as explained in Section \ref{synth_objectives}, a new causal discovery method named SynthNN is proposed, consisting of a neural network trained on the generated data.
+In each example, tabular data is provided, containing unordered causal pairs generated by Algorithm \ref{gen_alg}.
+The unordered nature of the pairs stems from the definition of exchangeability.
 Consequently, it is not clear at first how the input data should be fed into the neural network.
 Therefore, four different strategies were tested: \begin{enumerate} \item Feeding the data as a flattened one-dimensional vector into a fully connected layer: This is equivalent to ignoring all structure existing in the data.
 Essentially, the relationship between each $(x_i,y_i)$ pairing is not enforced.
 This means the network has to learn (in whichever way it finds appropriate) the structure during training. \item Perform feature extraction for each pair, pool all the features together, and process this feature vector; this approach is based on the PointNet architecture developed for 3D point cloud classification \citep{pointnet}.
 Essentially, a shared MLP is applied individually to each pair $(x_i,y_i)$, which generates a higher order feature vector.
 Then, a global \mbox{max}pooling is applied to this vector, which can be interpreted as keeping the most relevant aspects of each pair and, consequently, of the input data overall.
 Finally, this global feature vector is processed by another MLP. \item Start by constructing a graph and then applying methods from graph neural networks (GNN) to the problem at hand.
 Specifically, the graph is constructed using k-nearest neighbours; then, several graph convolutional layers are applied according to the implementation by Kipf and Welling \citep{gcn}.
 Afterwards, the extracted features are flattened and processed by an MLP. \item Building an image from the data and processing it using a convolutional neural network (CNN).
 This image corresponds exactly to the images shown when plotting the generated data.
-Out of the four, this is the only method that was applied to the problem of classifying cause-effect pairs by Singh et al. \citep{cnntueb}.
+Out of the four, this is the only method that had been previously applied to the problem of classifying cause-effect pairs by Singh et al. \citep{cnntueb}.
 Therefore, the designed network is generally based on this earlier implementation. \end{enumerate} At first look, the second and fourth methods have a clear advantage: they are inherently invariant in the number of pairs, which is crucial to the classification problem at hand.
-Alternatively, the other two would require padding so that the dimension of all examples matches.
+Alternatively, the other two would require padding so that the dimensions of all examples match.
 However, after implementing the four different methods, the fourth, based on image processing, clearly stood out as the most promising one.
-Consequently, the others were dropped and the focus from now on will be on this one.
-The full details of the SynthNN are in Appendix \ref{nn_specs}.
+Consequently, the others were dropped, and the focus will be on this one.
+The full details of SynthNN, the implemented neural network, are in Appendix \ref{nn_specs}.